-8.18.
+8.17.
 In October 2017, the Romanian consumer protection authority ("ANPC") has issued an order for the Issuer's Romanian Network Bank Raiffeisen Bank S.A., Romania ("RBRO") to stop its alleged practice of "not informing its customers about future changes in the interest rate charged to the customers".
 The order did not expressly provide for any direct monetary restitution or payment from RBRO.
-The RBRO disputed this order in court but finally lost.
+RBRO disputed this order in court but finally lost.
 In September 2022, the decision was rendered in writing.

-After first discussions with ANPC and in accordance with an external legal opinion, RBRO has issued new repayment schedules and has started to repay certain amounts and related legal interest to affected customers.
-However, given ongoing discussions with the ANPC, current uncertainties and lack of indications from the court as to the interpretation of its decision, the exact negative financial impact is still to be determined.
+After discussions with ANPC and in accordance with an external legal opinion, RBRO issued new repayment schedules and started to repay certain amounts and related legal interest to affected customers.
+Based on the latest internal calculations, the expected negative financial impact is expected not to exceed EUR 28.5 million.
+Now, after nearly the total aforementioned amount had been paid to customers, ANPC has requested RBRO to provide detailed information on the implementation of the court's decision and RBRO provided such information.

 Furthermore, RBRO is involved in a number of lawsuits, some of them class actions, as well as administrative proceedings pursued by ANPC, in particular in connection with consumer loans and current account contracts.
 The proceedings are mainly based on the allegation that certain contractual provisions and practices applied by RBRO violate consumer protection laws and regulations.
-Such proceedings may result in administrative fines, the invalidation of clauses in agreements and the reimbursement of certain fees or parts of interest payments charged to customers in the past.
+Such proceedings may result in administrative fines, the invalidation of clauses in agreements, the retroactive change in payment schedules and the reimbursement of certain fees or parts of interest payments charged to customers in the past.